534kms ❖ 14,450m ❖ 7 nights/7 Days ❖ From 2100€ pp.

 Ride difficulty: You must be a good climber and descender for this trip.
 Not our biggest tour but almost 15,000m of climbing (and descending!) in a week is a lot.

-July 01, Saturday: Pick up at GVA (Geneva Airport), time is yet to be determined.
+Day 1: Pick up at GVA (Geneva Airport), time to be determined.
 The riders that are bringing their own bikes can build the bikes at the airport and store the box there.
 Drive to Albertville, 2 hours.

 82.5k and 2450m

-July 04, Tuesday: Ride from St. Jean de Maurienne to Le Bourg d’Oisans.
+Day 4: Ride from St. Jean de Maurienne to Le Bourg d’Oisans.
 Today is the biggest day of the week.
-Cols are the Télégraphe, Galibier and Lauteret.
-Two nights in Bourg d'Oisans.
+Cols are the Télégraphe, the mighty Galibier and Lauteret.
+Two nights in an amazing cyclist's atmosphere in Bourg d'Oisans.

 92.8k and 2621m

 Day 5: Ride up one of THE classic climbs in all of professional cycling; Alpe d’Huez.
 Thankfully the climb is missing the 400,000 screaming fans when you are pedalling.
 Your choice when you reach the village of Alpe d’Huez, 21 switchbacks later, is to continue up to the wild Col de Sarenne or descend back to your shower and a beer in Bourg d’Oisans.
 We prefer the first choice, because ... after the Sarenne we have a nice surprise for you; the little-known Route de la Roche d’Auris.
 Very few tour operators ride or even know of this road.
 Narrow single lane, steep drop offs and tunnels.
 This is your road to that aforementioned beer.
 Enjoy!